rurban/smhasher/pearson_hash/README.md

 # Pearson Block Hashing

 The relatively low speed seen with regular [Pearson Hashing](https://github.com/Logan007/pearson) on modern CPUs might originate from the fact that it only processes one byte of input at a time.
 So, this is an attempt to read and digest multiple bytes, a block of bytes, in order to speed things up.
-Still relying on the underlying Pearson Hasing scheme, I tenderly call it **Pearson B. Hashing**.
+Still relying on the underlying Pearson Hashing scheme, I tenderly call it **Pearson B. Hashing**.

 :information_source: **RECAP**